Relative eta invariant and uniformly positive scalar curvature on non-compact manifolds: The spectral flow on non-compact manifolds

 We first recall the notion of area enlargeable manifolds.

-\begin{definition}[Gromov--Lawson \cite{GromovLawson83}] A connected $n$-manifold $M$ is called \emph{area enlargeable} (or \emph{$\Lambda^2$-enlargeable}) if given any Riemannian metric on $M$ and any $\varepsilon>0$, there exist a covering manifold $\widetilde{M}\to M$ (with the lifted metric) which is spin, and a smooth map $f:\widetilde{M}\to S^n(1)$ (the standard unit sphere) which is constant at infinity and has non-zero degree such that $f$ is $\varepsilon$\emph{-contracting} on two forms, which means $|f^*\alpha|\le\varepsilon|\alpha|$ for all 2-forms $\alpha$ on $S^n(1)$. \end{definition}
+\begin{definition}[Gromov--Lawson \cite{GromovLawson83}] A connected $n$-manifold $M$ (without boundary) is called \emph{area enlargeable} (or \emph{$\Lambda^2$-enlargeable}) if given any Riemannian metric on $M$ and any $\varepsilon>0$, there exist a covering manifold $\widetilde{M}\to M$ (with the lifted metric) which is spin, and a smooth map $f:\widetilde{M}\to S^n(1)$ (the standard unit sphere) which is constant at infinity and has non-zero degree such that $f$ is $\varepsilon$\emph{-contracting} on two forms, which means $|f^*\alpha|\le\varepsilon|\alpha|$ for all 2-forms $\alpha$ on $S^n(1)$.
+Here $|\cdot|$ denotes the pointwise norm induced by the inner product given by the Riemannian metric. \end{definition}

 There is a stronger version of Definition~\ref{D:area enlar} where the 2-forms are replaced by 1-forms.
 In this case, the manifold is called \emph{enlargeable}.
 This was first introduced by Gromov--Lawson in \cite{GromovLawson80spin}.
 Intuitively, the ``largeness'' of an (area) enlargeable manifold obstructs the existence of a PSC metric.
 The following is one of the results in this regard.